 Q: I have a couple of certificate files.
 How can I figure out which one is which?

 A: Open the file in a text editor that won’t try to format the certificate as though it’s a normal document.
 Then go here https://www.sslshopper.com/certificate-decoder.html and follow the instructions.
-The newer EVERFI certificate expires in October 2022 (not released yet) and the older one expires January 7, 2021.
+See certificate history for a list of EVERFI Foundry X.509 certificates.

 Q: We use InCommon with Foundry.
 How will the certificate rotation be handled?

-A: EVERFI will communicate with our schools using InCommon to manage the rotation.
-We tentatively plan to rotate all the InCommon entries and the related Foundry configuration to the new certificate on or around the weekend of November 7-8, 2020.
+A: EVERFI is rotating all the InCommon entries and the related Foundry configuration in December 2020 through January 2021.
 This time period is normally a less active time in the academic year so any potential disruption to single sign-on at that time should be minimal.
 See Foundry SAML Certificate Rotation for InCommon Members for more details.